23 Top Movies for Chinese Learners in 2025

 Films to learn Chinese

-Many Chinese learners are bound to have dialogues with native speakers about personal and cultural changes.
+Many Chinese learners are bound to converse with native speakers about personal and cultural changes.
 This makes for a terrific learning experience.

 11. You Are the Apple of My Eye (我们一起追的女孩 / Na Xie Nian, Wo Men Yi Qi Zhui De Nu Hai) — 2001